schneider-san/Zaibatsu/README.md

 ## Contributing

-If you have improvement ideas, new redirect rules, new IP addresses/blocks to blacklist, phishlets, or suggestions; open a pull request or reach me on:
+If you have improvement ideas, new config(s), or suggestion(s); open a pull request or reach me on:
 ####
       - ICQ: @murasasaki
-      - XAMPP: murasaki@wiuwiu.de
+      - JABBER: murasaki@wiuwiu.de
       - Telegram: @murasasaki